celyes/website-src/source/_posts/symfony/2020-04-04-introduction-to-symfony.md

 ➜  ~ cd MyFirstProject
 ➜  ~ symfony server:start
 ```
-seeing this message indicates that the server started and everything is cool 🤩
+seeing this message indicates that the server started and everything is working correctly:

 ```bash
  [OK] Web server listening on http://127.0.0.1:8000 (PHP CGI 7.3.11)